Gamification Can Revolutionise Traditional Learning Method: Shri Sukanta Majumdar, Union Minister of State for Education at IGC 2024

 Date

-(MENAFN- Adfactors PR) Bengaluru, October 14, 2024: “Gamification can actually revolutionise traditional learning method by making education much more attractive for the students, making complex subjects more accessible and engaging for students and encouraging critical thinking, problem solving and creativity fostering literacy from an early age preparing students for a tech-driven future,” said Shri Sukanta Majumdar, Union Minister of State for Education, in a video recorded message at the second edition of the Indian Gaming Convention (IGC).
+(MENAFN- Adfactors PR) engaging for students and encouraging critical thinking, problem solving and creativity fostering literacy from an early age preparing students for a tech-driven future,” said Shri Sukanta Majumdar, Union Minister of State for Education, in a video recorded message at the second edition of the Indian Gaming Convention (IGC).
 The two-day convention is being organised by the Internet and Mobile Association of India, on October 14-15, at the Taj Palace, New Delhi.

 The theme for IGC 2024 - India—the Next Superpower in Gaming, reflects India’s journey to being a global leader in gaming.
 Meta is the Title Partner of the convention.
 Over 60 prominent speakers, including policymakers, senior government officials, and industry leaders, will share their insights with more than 1,000 delegates.